zlykh/mapof/README.md

 ## API
 `map(key, val)` Creates a map

 `search(root-map-object, path-varargs)` Finds a nested value by path within root object.
-Returns empty map instead of null!

 `set(root-map-object, value, MapUtils.replaceFn, path-varargs)` Replaces a nested value by path within root object.
 Creates empty map on its path if key is absent.